mucsci-students/2025fa-420-BinaryBeasts/README.md

 - **CLI**: Full-featured command-line interface with menu-driven navigation
 - **GUI**: Modern PyQt5-based graphical interface with modal dialogs

-### Design Patterns Implementation
-- **Observer Pattern**: Automatic cross-manager dependency resolution - when entities are deleted or renamed, all references are automatically updated across the system
-- **Factory Pattern**: Centralized dialog creation with consistent initialization and configuration for all management interfaces
-- **Singleton Pattern**: Centralized state management for application-wide schedule data and configuration

 ## Prerequisites

 - Python 3.13.1 (or Python 3.7+)